 Lanquin is the closest town to Semuc Champey.
 Here is where the buses arrive and leave from and you can find cute hotels and hostels with decent WIFI.

 You will be about 15 km from the park and you will find transportation either public or private from your hotel/hostel to the park and return.

 If you are traveling on a tight budget this is where you would want to stay.
 The town offers a variety of options on where to eat or grocery shops where to buy food.

 If you decide to stay in one of the lodges in the jungle, but you still want to save some Quetzales remember to pass by the grocery stores to stock some food to take with you.
 However, you still need to keep in mind that here hostels don’t have a kitchen available for the guest use, and the lodge’s restaurants are a little overpriced for being so isolated.

-If you have a moderate or flexible budget and you can afford eating out for about 12-15 USD per person per meal minimum, then you would be better off in the jungle to really get the full experience.
+If you have a moderate or flexible budget and you can afford to eat out for about 12-15 USD per person per meal minimum, then you would be better off in the jungle to really get the full experience.

 Staying far from the busy town of Lanquin, in total immersion with mother nature will definitely add to the experience.
 If you are not doing a tourist marathon and rushing around places you will want to add an extra night and enjoy the jungle lodge or hostel wherever you chose to stay.

 Here are the hotels that I would suggest:

 I have stayed at Utopia and it was the best decision I could have ever made.
 This place has something special.
 Nothing luxury per se, no fancy linen or premium amenities, actually the opposite of that, but definitely a luxury experience, which is actually what matters the most in these places.